wuxianucw/mdbook-classy/README.md

 ## Motifivation

 mdbook-classy lets you easily define new stylistic element types for your book.
-Give them a name and define the style for the element in css and you're on your way!
+Give them a class name and define the style for the element in css and you're on your way!

 ## Installation